 Introduction to 3rd Grade Science Fair Projects

-3rd grade is a great time to answer 'what happens if...' questions.
-Students are exploring the world around them and learning how it works.
-The key to a great project at the 3rd grade level is finding a topic that is interesting.
-Usually a teacher or parent needs to help plan the project and offer guidance with a report or poster.
+3rd grade is a great time to answer 'what happens if...' or 'which is better...' questions.
+Year 3 students are exploring the world around them and learning how things work.
+The key to a great science fair project at the 3rd grade level is finding a topic that the student finds interesting.
+Usually a teacher or parent is needed to help plan the project and offer guidance with a report or poster.
 Some students may want to make models or perform demonstrations that illustrate scientific concepts.

 3rd Grade Science Fair Project Ideas